mozilla/platform-status/features/http2.md

 caniuse_ref: http2
 ---

-The second version of the HTTP protocol.
+Next revision of the HTTP protocol for faster transport of web content.